 Termites are one of the major lineages of eusocial insects and have evolved from subsocial wood-feeding cockroach ancestors (Bell et al., 2007).
 Termite colonies usually start with a monogamous mating pair, which will be a king and a queen in the mature colony (Chouvenc, 2022; Nutting, 1969).
 Termite mate pairing is often described as follows; in a short period of the year, numerous alates fly off to disperse.
 Once they land on the ground, they shed their wings to walk to search for a mating partner.
 Upon encounter, the pair performed tandem running, with the males following the females while searching for a nest site.
 However, this description is biased toward the observation of several neoisopteran termites, and pairing processes are actually documented to be diverse, especially in other lineages (Mizumoto et al., 2022).
 Some do not show tandem running, but females and males separately come to the nest sites (Sugio et al., 2020; Wilkinson, 1962).
 Some show tandem running, but the leader role is more flexible (Grasse, 1942; Lüscher, 1951; Mizumoto et al., 2022).
 Furthermore, Cryptocercus woodroach, a sister group of termites, should adopt a distinct pairing process from termites, as they are socially monogamous but genetically not (Yaguchi et al., 2021).
 Therefore, it is important to study the diversity of tandem running behavior, especially in basal lineages, which are often cryptic.

-Asian dampwood termite, Hodotermopsis sjostedti, is an extensively studied species for their caste development system (e.g., (Kobayashi et al., 2023; Koshikawa et al., 2005; Miura et al., 2004, 2000; Nii et al., 2019; Oguchi et al., 2016; Oguchi and Miura, 2023; Shimoji et al., 2019)).
+Asian dampwood termite, Hodotermopsis sjostedti, is an extensively studied species for its caste development system (e.g., (Kobayashi et al., 2023; Koshikawa et al., 2005; Miura et al., 2004, 2000; Nii et al., 2019; Oguchi et al., 2016; Oguchi and Miura, 2023; Shimoji et al., 2019)).
 However, their basic biology is not well understood.
-For example, termite nesting strategies can be classified based on how they utilize their food and nest resources (Abe, 1987; Korb, 2008; Mizumoto and Bourguignon, 2020), and H. sjostedtri was originally classified as a one-piece nester whose entire colony is completed within a single piece of wood (Abe, 1987).
+For example, termite nesting strategies can be classified based on how they utilize their food and nest resources (Abe, 1987; Korb, 2008; Mizumoto and Bourguignon, 2020), and H. sjostedti was originally classified as a one-piece nester whose entire colony is completed within a single piece of wood (Abe, 1987).
 However, a later field study clearly demonstrated that this species is actually multiple-piece nesters that nest across multiple wood pieces by interconnecting them with underground tunnels (Kitade et al., 2012).
-In terms of mate pairing, although there are several observations on swarming flight in nature (Ohmura and Makihara, 2005), studies on developmental mechanisms (Kobayashi et al., 2023; Miura et al., 2000; Oguchi et al., 2016; Oguchi and Miura, 2023), and identification of sex-specific chemicals (Lacey et al., 2011), yet no information about tandem running behavior.
+In terms of mate pairing, although there are several observations on swarming flight in nature (Ohmura and Makihara, 2005), studies on developmental mechanisms (Kobayashi et al., 2023; Miura et al., 2000; Oguchi et al., 2016; Oguchi and Miura, 2023), and identification of sex-specific chemicals (Lacey et al., 2011), yet no information about tandem running behavior has been documented.

 Here, we study the tandem running behavior of H. sjostedti.
 We observe their tandem running in the same methodological framework as previous studies in other genera (Mizumoto et al., 2021; Mizumoto and Dobata, 2019).
 Also, we qualify their behavior using deep learning posture tracking to compare the female leader and the male leader.
 Finally, given the large body size of this species, we compare the observation between two different-sized dishes.